 - Losing your status as a California LLC: A CA Registered Agent “proves” to the state that your business exists.
 Without it, you could lose your business entity protections and your California LLC may be dissolved.

 FAQs About California Registered Agents

-You can either do it when you incorporate your business through paperwork filed with the CA Secretary of State or afterward by filing the correct form.
+You must assign a Registered Agent when you incorporate your business through paperwork filed with the CA Secretary of State.
+You can change your Registered Agent anytime.
 If you form your business through Incfile, we will file all necessary forms on your behalf.